vosaul/status.im/source/contribute/perks_benefits.md

 - We ask that you're willing to be paid in a combination of fiat and cryptocurrency.
 - We'll reward you with a competitive base salary.
 - We'll also reward you with SNT (Status Network Tokens) to give you a real stake in the success of the organisation.
-- A generous budget to choose whatever phone and laptop you prefer.
+- A generous budget (€2000 Euros) to choose whatever laptop you prefer.
-- We provide a small allowance for a co-working space.
+- We provide a small allowance (up to €250 Euros per month) for a co-working space.

 **Freedom**
 - Work from wherever you choose.
 Our contributors are a varied bunch - some work from home, some from a coworking space, some from a local cafe, others are nomads.